ryanlengel/botframework-components/docs/scenarios/make-bot-skill.md

 - add App id & PW to parent
 - start parent
 - send parent the message to connect to the skill

+## Scenario 4: I want a local bot and I want to connect to a remote skill via intent recognition

+## Scenario 5: I want a deployed bot and I want to connect to a remote skill via manual wiring

+## Scenario 6: I want a deployed bot and I want to connect to a remote skill via intent recognition